thebishalniroula/Kitaab-fullstack-bookstore/README.md

-# full-stack-single-seller-ecommerce
+# Project: full stack single seller ecommerce
 This is a full stack single seller ecommerce website that is being built using express and nextjs

-# Project: full stack single seller ecommerce

 ## End-point: user login
 ### Method: POST